 With years of experience in both SEO and digital marketing, Steve Wiideman is a trusted pro in his field.
-In this article, he explains how you can rank in Google Maps – one of the most powerful platforms in local search.
+In this article, he explains how you can rank higher for you Google Maps business listing – one of the most powerful platforms in local search.

-To maximize keyword rankings in Google Maps and Map Packs, a business must set up and continuously nurture four primary local SEO focus areas that include: business data, local landing pages, off-page visibility, and online reputation.
+To maximize rankings in Google Maps and Local Packs, a business must set up and continuously nurture four primary local SEO focus areas that include: business data, local landing pages, off-page visibility, and online reputation.

 How the Google Maps Ranking Algorithm Works